 You’d expect that the worst projects which I have supported to be all unfulfilled.
 Although most have never been fulfilled, some were poorly handled through the finish line.

 A big hit on one of the “Talent” shows on television ran a project to release an album.
 The project raised over $30K and the album and other rewards were never received.
 That was several years ago.
 Attempts to contact the project creator have gone unanswered, and their facebook page is silent.

 This person’s video from the talent show went viral.
 Lots of people were talking about them.
 For this being a higher profile project, with plenty of exposure, I hadn’t expected it to be fraud.

 2021 October update – I sent her a message, and I’m surprise she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
-Based on some of the previous updates and her Facebook feed, she used the money to move to Nashville and did not actually try to make something of it.
+Based on some of the previous updates and her Facebook feed, I believe she used the money to move to Nashville and did not actually try to make something of it.

 One project creator developed a pillow to support and help correct posture for back and side sleepers.
 The product was well described and quite feasible.
 The creator communicated a lot in the first few months of the campaign, seemingly diligent and transparent.
 Then the communications waned and the delivery date passed.
 Every once in a while the creator would send a post promising some sort of progress or giving a bizarre excuse for delay.

-Eventually, some of the other supporters tracked down the creator and found that soon after the creator got the campaign funds, they posted about a new car and a condo they bought.
+Eventually, some of the other supporters tracked down the creator and found that soon after the creator received the campaign funds, they posted about a new car and a condo they bought.
 Still no pillow.
 This campaign was run on Kickstarter and Indiegogo simultaneously, resulting in a substantial prize.